moe-mizrak/validator-guard/README.md

     * **upper_bound** (string): The upper bound of the date range.
     * **lower_bound** (string): The lower bound of the date range.

-- Potential Use Cases for `DateGuard` Attribute:
+- Potential use-cases for `DateGuard` Attribute:
   - Subscription Management:
     ```php
     public function subscribeUser(